top of page

 The Andrew W. Mellon Foundation generously supported me and my colleagues James E. Katz (BU Division of Emerging Media) and Russell Powell (BU Philosophy) in running a series of faculty development seminars in Boston over three years.

-Our idea is to develop new philosophy for thinking about everyday life in a computationally connected world.
+Our idea was to develop new philosophy for thinking about everyday life in a computationally connected world.
 My belief is that the humanities are more foundational than ever: for computer science and mathematics, sociology and communication, and politics.
+We have continued to collaborate on projects.
+Now that I am Directing the BU Center for the Humanities, AI and philosophy remain themes for me.

-Click on the poster to see our Website.
+Click on the poster to see our Website from the Mellon Sawyer Grant.

 General Time_Room.jpg

-I recently published my book with Felix Mühlhölzer on Wittgenstein's Philosophy of the Real Numbers and another, shorter one on Wittgenstein's Philosophy of Math (Early, Middle and Later) in the Cambridge Elements Series in Philosophy of Mathematics (see below).
+I published my book with Felix Mühlhölzer on Wittgenstein's Philosophy of the Real Numbers and another, shorter one on Wittgenstein's Philosophy of Math (Early, Middle and Later) in the Cambridge Elements Series in Philosophy of Mathematics (see below).
 I am currently writing a second Cambridge Element on Wittgenstein's Later Philosophy of Mathematics for the series on Wittgenstein's Philosophy.
-I am also publishing on philosophy of emerging media and ethics in a computational world.
+I am also publishing on philosophy of emerging media and ethics in a computational world, with two recent co-edited anthologies, some op-eds on AI, and a Special Issue of Philosophies co-edited with Sandra Laugier on the future of the concept of forms of life.

 I lectured at the Einstein Forum in Berlin July 4-6, 2019 and gave the Vienna Circle Lecture July 25-27, 2019 at the meeting on Gödel's Legacy (https://kgs.logic.at/goedels-legacy/ and https://www.univie.ac.at/ivc/).
 I gave the Center for the Humanities Lecture in Criticism in October 2022 (https://www.bu.edu/lecturesincriticism/current-lecture-series/juliet-floyd/)